lrutten/check-harmony-rules/README.md

 ## Rule 5

 The bass voice sings the root of the chord.
-Only the chords I, IV, V and VI are allowed.
+Only the chords I, II, IV, V and VI are allowed.

 ## Rule 6